JnBrymn/JnBrymn.github.io/_posts/2021-03-06-recent-average-rate-limiters.md

 ## DON;T FIRGET
+* Show the number of instanteous requests that will immediately saturate the limiter - and then prove you can't game the system.
+Also you want to make sure that users can accidentally sasturate the rate limiter when they have a "reasonable" burst.
+  * this bounds the behavior we might see - the most steady rate and the most extreme, impulsive rate
 * Is "recent average rate limiter" a good name - might be the name for the post
 * you can contact me somehow and I'll explain it to you and fix my post
 * read TODO!